jaegertracing/documentation/content/docs/next-release/troubleshooting.md

 ## Bypass the Jaeger Agent

 By default, the Jaeger Client is configured to send spans via UDP to a Jaeger Agent running on `localhost`.
 As some networking setups might drop or block UDP packets, or impose size limits, the Jaeger Client can be configured to bypass the Agent, sending spans directly to the Collector.
-Some clients, such as the Jaeger _Java_ Client, support the environment variable `JAEGER_ENDPOINT` which can be used to specify the Collector's location, such as http://jaeger-collector:14268/api/traces.
+Some clients, such as the Jaeger _Java_ Client, support the environment variable `JAEGER_ENDPOINT` which can be used to specify the Collector's location, such as `http://jaeger-collector:14268/api/traces`.
 Refer to the Jaeger Client's documentation for the language you are using.
-When you have configured the `JAEGER_ENDPOINT` property to the endpoint for the Collector, the Jaeger _Java_ Client logs the following when the tracer is created:
+For example, when you have configured the `JAEGER_ENDPOINT` property to the endpoint for the Collector in the Jaeger Client for Java, it logs the following when the tracer is created (notice `sender=HttpSender`):

     2018-12-10 17:06:30 INFO  Configuration:236 - Initialized  tracer=JaegerTracer(...,  reporter=CompositeReporter(reporters=[RemoteReporter(sender=HttpSender(),  ...), ...]), ...)